Griffon26/taserver/README.md

 A replacement implementation of the Tribes Ascend login server

 ## How to use it
-If you do decide to try it out, here's how.

 1. Get the code for this project from github